darrenjs/wampcc/README.md

 **Terminating a session**

-A thread can wait for a session to be closed by waiting on a `std::future` that is accessible from the `wamp_session`.
+A thread can wait for a `wamp_session` to be remotely closed by waiting on an appropriate `std::future`.
+A `wamp_session` that is no longer needed must be closed and the closure operation completed before it can be deleted.

 ```c++
 session->closed_future().wait_for(std::chrono::minutes(10));